 Google Calendar works great with mobile devices.
 Download the app on your smartphone, log in, and you’ll be able to view your calendar wherever you are in the world.

 You can adjust the calendar view on your mobile device too.
 In addition, you can add or edit your calendar events.
 When you add or change your calendar on your mobile, it will update everywhere.

 Watch the webinar training above for all these “How To” Instructions!

 Here is also a short video on Google Reminders:

-I’ve been an entrepreneur for 18 years now and have tried a lot of scheduling tools.
+I’ve been an entrepreneur for almost 20 years and have tried many scheduling tools.
 Google Calendar makes my life simpler and helps my business run smoother.
-I’m not always digital, I still jot notes on paper.
+I’m not always digital and still jot down notes on paper.
 But I depend upon Google Calendar to organize my business and personal schedule.

 (This article first appeared in 2013.
 Updated in 2023.)